MicrosoftDocs/architecture-center/docs/example-scenario/iot/iot-move-to-production.md

 ---

-# Moving from test to production
+# Move from test to production

 This article discusses patterns to avoid when moving from a test environment to a production environment.

 ## Not scaling your IoT solution using deployment stamps

 Stamps are discrete units of core solution components that support a defined number of devices.
 Each copy is called a *stamp*. or *scale unit*.
 For example, a stamp might consist of a set device population, an IoT Hub, an Event Hub or other routing endpoint, and a processing component.
 Each stamp supports a defined device population.
 You choose the maximum number of devices the stamp can hold.
-As the device population grows, you add stamp instances rather than indpendently scaling up different parts of the solution.
+As the device population grows, you add stamp instances rather than independently scaling up different parts of the solution.

 If instead of adding stamps, you move a single instance of your IoT solution to production, you might encounter the following limitations: